michaelcapizzi/Unbound/src/main/scala/TextComplexity/README.md

  | | | | |
  -- | **Lexile** | **24.07%** | **.32** | **.36** | **.34**

 Performance over all 6 classes was very poor with, surprisingly, just lexical features run over a Random Forest model performing the best.
-That performance, however,
+That performance, however, is much better than Lexile, a popular industry model.
+Lexile officially presents a score-band for each grade level with significant overlap between grade levels (see below), which isn't very useful.
+In order to generate the scores above, I forced Lexile to choose the lowest grade-level from their Lexile band.

+**INSERT picture of Lexile bands

+Gus Hahn-Powell suggested I considered a two-step classifier that first classifies among three classes: Elementary, Middle School, High School, and then classifies into the specific band within each large class.

+In preparation for that, I tested all models and features on three classes.
+See below.

 Performance (3 classes)
 ---------------------